jreijn/jreijn.github.com/content/post/2025-12-20-a-first-look-at-amazon-ecs-express-from-an-iac-perspectice/index.md

 ### Alternative configuration options

-The express mode service we created before uses most best practices as seen by AWS how user use ECS.
-You can change some specific parts of the configuration items from the express service.
-As you can image, setting cpu and memory requirements for your container is supported.
-If you want to run your container in a private or public subnet, this is something you can also change on the express gateway service.
-Because you can change the cluster, you can use EC2-based compute instead of Fargate, I assume.
+The express mode service we created previously uses AWS best practices.
+If you have slightly different requirements, you can change specific parts of the configuration.
+For your container you can change for instance the cpu and memory requirements.

+By default the ECS server will run in the default VPC and in a public subnet.
+You can specify alternative network settings for your service depending on your requirements.
+For instance your can switch to a different VPC and subnet.
+Because you can change the ECS cluster, you can probably also use Fargate Spot or EC2 based compute instead.
 I have not tested that though, and it might be something for another blog post.

-Some things can't be changed right now.
-Canary deployment is the only supported deployment strategy.
-I think it's a great default, but I hope they will add linear or blue/green deployment as these strategies are now ECS-native supported strategies.
+Some settings can't be changed right now.
+Canary deployment for instance is the only supported deployment strategy.
+I think it's a great default, but I hope they will add linear or blue/green deployment as these strategies are now [ECS supported deployment strategies](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_service-options.html).

+ECS Express mode only allows you to configure a single container.
+If you're currently using ECS and are using a sidecar container for for instance observability purposes, you won't be able to do that with ECS express mode.
+You might want to consider using an Open Telemetry library, which integrates with your application framework.

 ### Configuring a WAF for your ECS service